-Sundays, 12:00-1:00; ages 3-11
+Sundays, 12:00-1:00 p.m.; ages 3-11

 This Montessori-based method invites children to wonder about God in community.
 Bring your family downstairs for coffee hour after the service; our storytellers for the week will gather children and shepherd them to the Godly Play room.
-Friends of children are always welcome, though registration is necessary for all those who participate regularly.
 Contact Pastor Josh at rector@goodshepherdfw.org with questions.